J.D. & MPA or MPP

-A dual-degree candidate must satisfy the requirements for both the J.D. and the MPPA degrees together with the requirements listed here for the dual-degree program.
-The College of Law will award a maximum of nine semester hours of credit toward the J.D. degree for successful completion of approved graduate level courses (500 or 600 level) offered in the Department of Political Science.
-The MPPA Program will award a maximum of nine semester hours of credit toward the J.D. degree for successful completion of approved courses offered in the College of Law.
-All courses for which such cross-credit is awarded must be approved by the J.D./MPPA coordinators in the College of Law and the Department of Political Science.
+A dual-degree candidate must satisfy the requirements for both the J.D. and the Master’s of Public Administration (MPA) or Master’s of Public Policy (MPP) degrees together with the requirements listed here for the dual-degree program.
+The College of Law will award a maximum of nine semester hours of credit toward the J.D. degree for successful completion of approved graduate-level courses (500 or 600 level) offered in the Howard H. Baker Jr. School of Public Policy and Public Affairs (Baker School).
+The MPA or MPP Programs will award a maximum of nine semester hours of credit toward the J.D. degree for successful completion of approved courses offered in the College of Law.
+All courses for which such cross-credit is awarded must be approved by the J.D./MPA or MPP coordinators in the College of Law and the Baker School.
 All candidates for the dual-degree must successfully complete Administrative Law (Law 821).
-An internship is strongly recommended for students in the dual-degree program, as it is for all MPPA candidates, but an internship is not required.
+An internship is strongly recommended for students in the dual-degree program, as it is for all MPA or MPP candidates, but an internship is not required.

-Dual-degree students who withdraw from the dual-degree program before completion of the requirements for both degrees will not receive credit toward either the J.D. or the MPPA degree for courses taken in the other program, except as such courses qualify for credit toward those degrees independently of the dual-degree program.
+Dual-degree students who withdraw from the dual-degree program before completion of the requirements for both degrees will not receive credit toward either the J.D. or the MPA or MPP degree for courses taken in the other program, except as such courses qualify for credit toward those degrees independently of the dual-degree program.

 For more information on the JD-MPPA Program, see the UT Graduate Catalog.